 At the Law Office of Vikas Bajaj, APC, our lawyers have more than 19 years of experience handling these sensitive and personal criminal matters.
 We know that your life is on the life and are prepared to do whatever we can to secure the best possible outcome in your case.
-Call our San Diego office today to schedule a free consultation.
+Call our San Diego office today to schedule an initial consultation.
 We’ll review your case, explain your rights, and answer any questions you have.

 Corporal Injury to a Spouse in San Diego – Penal Code 273.5 PC

 It’s a crime of domestic abuse to physically injure someone with whom you have a romantic or long-lasting relationship in California.
 When this happens, you can face criminal charges for inflicting corporal injury on a spouse or cohabitant.
 This is actually the most frequently charged domestic violence offense in the state.

 Under California Penal Code 273.5 PC, it is a crime to “willfully inflict corporal injury resulting in a traumatic condition” on a spouse or cohabitant.
 When you are charged with this crime, the state has the burden of proving that you are guilty of each element of the crime.
 This means prosecutors must prove that you:

 - On a spouse or cohabitant, whether current or former.

 You can’t be convicted of the crime unless the state can prove each of these things.

 Penal Code 273.5 PC states that it is a crime to “willfully” inflict physical harm.
 Willful actions are those that are done on purpose.
 You can’t be convicted under 273.5 PC if you physically harmed a spouse by mistake.